Hadryan/node-postgres-redis-rabbitmq/README.md

     };
   ```

-The only issues is that, since all requests except auth run through `tokenMiddleware()`, it will be necessary to set an HTTP Authorization Header for this one as well.
+The only issues is that, since all requests except the public ones run through `tokenMiddleware()`, it will be necessary to set an HTTP Authorization Header for this one as well.
 I managed to make a SOAP request and receive a response using Postman (where you can customize the headers easily), but I couldn't figure it out using the `node-soap` client.
-Therefore, if you want to check the callSoapService function, you will have to temporarily remove the line
+Therefore, to check the callSoapService function you will have to temporarily remove the line
   ```javascript
     app.use('/*', tokenMiddleware);
   ```
-from `routes/index.js`.
+from `backend/routes/index.js`.

 ### Notes